KonradLewandowski/map-workout-app/README.md

 ## Map Workout Application

 Very simply app which shows the capabilities of the leaflet library.
-It's works with external API.
+It works with external API.